 If you are an undergraduate looking to join the lab as a Research Assistant, please complete an application and either email it to Jane Rotterman or send it via campus mail to them in the Department of Psychology, Park Hall 319.
 [MS Word Application]

-Applications are due Friday, April 12th, 2013 for the upcoming Fall semester.
-Summer opportunities may be available.
+Applications are due Friday, December 6th, 2013 for the upcoming Spring semester.
+Winter break opportunities may be available.
 Note: The lab requires a minimum of a two-semester commitment for all incoming RAs.